sourcevalue/safeschool/README.md

 # Safeschool
 A webpage that allows you to drag and drop ingot into the bookmarks.
+The webpage also allows you to access a google 404 page, and clear the history if blocked (spams about:blank)

 ### Installation
 Visit